momandine/momandine.github.io/_posts/2017-11-26-Make-it-Work.md

 #### Run the code

 Like many people I first learned to program in a class.
-I studied physics, so our goals were usually to get a simulation working to demonstrate a concept, but i could in theory turn in my code. without running it at all.
-If I did 9 times of of 10 there would be some glaring bug.
+I studied physics, so our goals were usually to get a simulation working to demonstrate a concept, but i could in theory turn in my code without running it at all.
+If I did, 9 times of of 10 there would be some glaring bug.

 So the first line of the defense in getting code to work is to run the code.
-Sometimes this is still enough - when writing little scripts to assist me I often write once and run once.
+Sometimes this is still enough - when writing little scripts to assist me I often write once and run once, or a handful of time with minimal troubleshooting.
 Sometimes, when the environment is tricky or the computation takes a long time, it is actually quite hard to do.

 #### Print statements